UPDATED: JULY 18, 2023 | 3 MIN READ

 Is a leak in your pool covered by insurance?

-Your home insurance policy might cover the damage caused by a covered peril if it leaked into your pool under the structure coverage section.
+Your home insurance policy might cover the pool damage caused by a covered peril if it leaked into your pool under the structure coverage section.
 For example, your home insurance cover should cover any damage to your pool caused by a falling tree during a windstorm.

 What are some signs of a pool leak?